 Cons: Yard sales are only in the summertime.
 You generally can’t try the clothes on before you buy them and I have ended up with a lot of clothes that didn’t fit me right, or at all.
 I have discovered that it is harder to find men’s and older children’s clothing.
 Another con is that you have no idea what you are going to find.
 If you are looking for something specific, say a dress for an upcoming wedding, you can’t count on finding what you are looking for.

 Thrift stores are everywhere!
-You don’t have to drive across town or hunt down people’s address to find their yard sale.
+You don’t have to drive across town or hunt down people’s addresses to find their yard sale.
 In addition, you might have some good luck when shopping for something specific, such as a dress.
 A thrift store has pretty much the same advantages as a yard sale, but better in some ways.
 The prices won’t be as good as a yard sale, but you will still find some ridiculously good deals.
-Shopping at a thrift store is all year around, not just the summer, and you can try the clothes on.
+Shopping at a thrift store is all year round, not just in the summer, and you can try the clothes on.
 They have all sizes and it is easier to shop for men and older children.
 Sometimes you can return an item if you get it home and decide you don’t want to keep it, another advantage over a yard sale.

 Cons: You need to look carefully at the prices.
 Just because you are at a thrift store doesn’t mean you are getting the best deal.
 Some thrift stores charge up to $8 or more just for a shirt so, to me, this is not a bargain!
 I would rather go search the clearance sections in the mall and find new clothes for the same or less money.

 Hand Me Downs